 When a good thing – lots of sales! – turns into a bad thing, merchants worry that they won’t have the capacity or resources to produce enough to meet the increasing demand.

 This is a time resource issue.
 B2B buyers want and need personalized onsite experiences, prices and portals to accommodate the additional complexities that accompany their sales process.
 These can be easily created – and then scaled – but setting them up does take time on the part of the B2B brand.

 Tools like ERPs and PIMs can readily solve for this, but B2B retailers do need to have at least one person dedicated to the ecommerce channel to make it work.

 Top 7 B2B Ecommerce Trends of 2018

-Here are the top lessons and B2B trends taken from multi-million dollar B2B businesses now using ecommerce to drive net new customer acquisition, decrease manual backoff input and work, retain happier customers than ever before and ultimately grow their business for the next wave in their business’s lifecycle.
+Here are the top lessons and B2B trends taken from multi-million dollar B2B businesses now using ecommerce to drive net new customer acquisition, decrease manual backoff input and work, retain happier customers than ever before, and ultimately grow their business for the next wave in their company’s lifecycle.

 - Companies are focusing on new customer acquisition + user experience.

 - Upgrading B2B ecommerce software to meet customer needs.

 - A focus on product information and how it is displayed.

 - Companies are learning from Amazon to improve customer experience.